SwiatekKrzysztof/benford-law/README.md

 ## Test files
 Integration tests are using Test Containers, so copy of schema.sql is needed in test resource folder\
 \
-Files for testing:
+Files for testing (`/files`):
- - uscities2.csv taken from https://github.com/rleeap/Benfords-Law and modified as dataset conforming Benford Law
+ - `uscities2.csv` taken from https://github.com/rleeap/Benfords-Law and modified as dataset conforming Benford Law
- - census_2009b.dms attached to task
+ - `census_2009b.dms` attached to task

 ## Further development